Two women sitting and talking with hand gestures, in a bright room with sunlight streaming in through large windows.

 Making lunch plans

-A friend is taking you to lunch, and wants to know if you have somewhere in mind.
-She could ask if you want to go to a usual spot, or try somewhere new.
-Or she could ask what type of food you’re in the mood for.
-In this case, she asks for specific restaurant ideas nearby.
+You’re taking your friend with aphasia out to lunch, and want to know if he has somewhere in mind.
+You could ask if he wants to go to a usual spot, or try somewhere new.
+Or you could ask what type of food he’s in the mood for.
+In this case, you ask for specific restaurant ideas nearby.

 Is there somewhere in Scottsdale, east of 40th street, that you want to go out for lunch?